Migratory Bird Hunting

 Youth Waterfowl Hunting Days

-Open statewide on private and public lands, including state wildlife areas and the federal refuges.
+Open statewide on private and public lands, including state wildlife areas.
+The federal National Wildlife Refuges will be closed for the youth hunt on Sunday, October 20th but will be open on Saturday, February 1st.
 The lottery drawing for state blinds is 1.5 hours before legal shooting time except for the Little Creek WA where the drawing is 2 hours before legal shooting time.
 Hunters should arrive prior to 2 hours before legal shooting time to sign up for the lottery.

 Children 10 through 15 years old may hunt, but must be under direct supervision by a licensed adult 21 years of age or older.
 No state or federal stamps are required.
 Thirteen, fourteen and fifteen year old hunters must purchase a Delaware junior hunting license.
 Regular season limits and waterfowl hunting regulations apply.